RedHatInsights/curiosity-frontend/docs/development.md

 ### Middleware
 The application uses several custom middlewares:
 - **ActionRecordMiddleware**: Logs actions for debugging and session replay capabilities.
 Integrates with downloading the debug log, `$ curiosity.debugLog()`.
-- **MultiActionMiddleware**: Combines multiple actions into a single action for batch processing. **Epically useful** for optimizing performance and combining API calls at the application level with Redux.
+- **MultiActionMiddleware**: Combines multiple actions into a single action for batch processing. **Especially useful** for optimizing performance and combining API calls at the application level with Redux.
 See [`src/redux/middleware/multiActionMiddleware.js`](../src/redux/middleware/multiActionMiddleware.js) for implementation details.
 - **PromiseMiddleware**: Handles actions with a promise payload, dispatching `PENDING`, `FULFILLED`, and `REJECTED` actions.
 Customized with a `catch` to help squash Promise related errors, see [`src/redux/middleware/promiseMiddleware.js`](../src/redux/middleware/promiseMiddleware.js) and `isCatchRejection`.
 - **StatusMiddleware**: Intercepts HTTP status codes to trigger global notifications or errors.
 Useful for handling global errors with Redux reducers.